 Practical skills are graded by instructor approval in CourseKey Skills Tracker or guest ticket.
 Approval from an instructor represents a grade of 75% or higher.
-No approval indicates a score of less than 75% for the Cosmetology (1500/1600), Barbering, and Cosmetology Refresher/Refresher programs and 90% for the 500/1000 hour cosmetology teacher/barber teachers programs and the student has not met minimum satisfactory standards on the practical application.
+No approval indicates a score of less than 75% for the Cosmetology (1500/1600), Barbering, and Cosmetology Refresher programs and 90% for the Cosmetology Teacher (500/1000) and Barber Teacher (500/1000) programs and the student has not met minimum satisfactory standards on the practical application.
 The student is required to continue the practical application until they receive approval from an instructor.
 Students must make up failed or missed tests and incomplete assignments.